lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/cerebellum/functional_simulation_with_eglif/functional_simulation_with_eglif.rst

 This Use Case can be used to simulate an olivocerebellar microcircuit with point neurons modeled as E-GLIF (Extended-Generalized Leaky Integrate and Fire).
-This advanced point neuron model has been designed and optimized to reproduce complex electroresponsive dynamics (including bursting, adaptation, resonance, etc) while keeping a limited computational load.
+This advanced point neuron model has been designed and optimized to reproduce complex electroresponsive dynamics (including bursting, adaptation, resonance, etc) while keeping a limited computational load [Geminiani et al., 2018].
 Simulations are run in NEST 2.18 and show how realistic single neuron dynamics and network topology contribute to network spiking patterns following sensory-like stimuli.